rs-ai/rs-ai/README.md

 ## Hi there 👋

-  Building in the open — AI tools you can actually read.
+  Building in the open, AI tools you can actually read.
 No install scripts, no telemetry.
 Works with Claude Code, Cursor, Copilot, Gemini, Codex.

   I build small, practical tools for AI-assisted coding and share the ones that prove useful in my own work.
-They're drop-in and readable — clone them, see exactly what they do, adapt them to your setup.
+They're drop-in and readable, clone them, see exactly what they do, adapt them to your setup.

 <!--